PROFESSIONAL LEARNING

 7. Class website

 Most schools already have a website, but a dedicated classroom website allows for quick communication between teachers and families.
-Busy caregivers can visit these pages to know what’s happening in their child’s classroom.
+Busy caregivers can visit these pages to get caught up on what’s happening in their child’s classroom.
 Consider including the following information on your class webpage:

 • Announcements about events both in and out of the classroom